Timmy-Bergkvist/pulp-records/README.md

 - A personal profile page where the user can display his or hers added records.

-- A delete profile button to delete the user account and the records added by the user.
+- A delete profile button to delete the user account and all the records added by the user.

-- A edit and delete record function to update and delete the users records.
+- Edit and Delete buttons to update and delete the users records.

-- A nav bar that displays a Logo, Home, Records, Add Records, Profile and Login Log out urls.
+- A nav bar that displays a Logo, Home, Records, Add Records, Profile, Login and Logout urls.

+- A hamburger menu button that will display options in tablet and phone mode.

 - Toast messages to highlight different right, wrong and info actions for the users.

+- Cancel button to cancel a form if the user decides not to fill in the form.

 **Features Left to Implement**

 - A comment section to comment others records.

-- A edit user function to edit the username or email.
+- A edit user function to edit the username, email or password.

 - To set up a linkt to buy the records.